-EncryptionAlgorithm (2 bytes): The algorithm used for encrypting the SMB2 message.
+In the SMB 3.0 and SMB 3.0.2 dialects, this field is interpreted as the EncryptionAlgorithm field, which contains the algorithm used for encrypting the SMB2 message.
 This field MUST be set to one of the following values:

-Value Meaning SMB2_ENCRYPTION_AES128_CCM 0x0001 The message is encrypted by using the AES128 algorithm.
+Value Meaning SMB2_ENCRYPTION_AES128_CCM 0x0001 The message is encrypted using the AES128 CCM algorithm.